heliosdesign/helios-wp-boilerplate/README.md

 ## Additional Configuration

-*Note: This secton is moot right now.
+*Note: This secton is moot at the moment.
 The only thing we were using the `DEV_ENV` flag for was unminified JavaScripts.
 Right now we're compiling to the same file (`file.bundle.js`).
 Just use `gulp build` before you deploy to make sure the JS is minified.*

 We're using an extra bit of trickery to load in asset files depending on the environment.
 The enqueueing function (found in `base-theme/inc/functions/enqueue-functions.php`) looks to see if a `DEV_ENV` flag is set to `true`.
 If so, it spits out all the individual, non-minified  files defined in that block.
 As such, open the `/wp-config.php` file and add `define('DEV_ENV', true);` after the `WP_DEBUG` line close to bottom of the file.

 ## Before You Begin

-There are some more things you may want to tweak/configure/delete.
+There are some more things you will want to tweak/configure/delete.

 ### Template Information